Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

-To answer RQ1, we evaluate our framework on two datasets.
-We evaluate structural constraints (e.g., text length, number of sections, and bullet points) on ComplexInstruct and content constraints (e.g., topic and sentiment constraints) on CoDI respectively.
+To answer RQ1, we evaluate DVR on two datasets.
+We evaluate structural constraints (e.g., text length, number of sections, and bullet points) on ComplexInstruct and content constraints (e.g., topic and sentiment constraints) on CoDI respectively. {\mymodel}$_{CS}$ and {\mymodel}$_{WS}$ are cold-start and warm-start.